pkulpz/deepjazz-Chord-Note/README.md

 ```

-This project can get the chords and notes information automaticly from jazz file you input.
+This project can get the chords and notes information automatically from the jazz file you input.
 This is the main improvement of jisungk's project.

 To use another jazz music, you should only change the file path in function data_info in generator.py file.

+To use a list of jazz music as the input, you should give a list of jazz musics' file path.
+It's very easy to use.

 ### Author

 [Peize Li]
-Peking University

 ### Citations
 jisungk(https://github.com/jisungk/deepjazz)